delphidabbler/bdiff/Test/ReadMe.txt

 Assume that Test.bat is stored in D:\BDiff\Test.

 Open a command console then enter the following commands.
-In the following items preceeded by ">" are the commands you type and any following text represents the output (your output may vary).
+In the following items preceded by ">" are the commands you type and any following text represents the output (your output may vary).

   >cd D:\BDiff\Test